riyamoun1310/Data-Analyst-Agent/README.md

 - **POST /api/**
 - Accepts: CSV file upload (`form-data`, key: `file`)
-- Returns: JSON with all required keys for weather or sales datasets.
+- Returns: JSON with all required keys for weather or sales datasets, including summary tables and charts.

 #### Example (using `curl`):